History and heritage

 In the birthplace of drama, there is unsurprisingly a very active theatre scene with a season that runs from November until early spring.
 There are performances in English but it's definitely worth going to a Greek performance for the experience – even if you don't understand the language.

 Whether you want to visit the cinema, go shopping, take in the sights or just sit and watch the world go by, there's sure to be something that interests you.

 Cinemas show a variety of films, from Hollywood to Bollywood, and during the summer months many have open-air, rooftop showings.
 Films are usually shown in their original language with Greek subtitles, so you may find many that are in English.

-Athens and Elefsina have plenty of shops where you can buy clothes, household goods and other essentials.
+Athens has plenty of shops where you can buy clothes, household goods and other essentials.
 There are also kiosks on street corners which are open most of the day and have everything you might need when walking around, from bottles of cold water to newspapers.

 Food and drink

 Greece is located at the junction of Europe and the Middle East, so its cuisine is influenced by both regions.
 Olive oil is a must-have, while lemon juice, garlic and oregano feature heavily in many Greek signature dishes, such as moussaka and stuffed vine leaves.

 If you're eating out, central Athens has everything from rustic tavernas serving Greek classics to Michelin-starred restaurants showcasing the finest domestic ingredients.
 The city is also famous for its 'taverna' culture where evening meals start as late as 10pm.
 They can also carry on long into the night, with locals and tourists alike making the most of the flexible closing times.